Over 11,000 five-star assets

 2.7.b Audio files are clear and audible.
-Audio tracks do not exceed 0 dB.
+Audio tracks do not exceed -0.3 dB on peak meters.

 2.7.c Audio products under the Audio or Templates category use a lossless file format such as .wav.
 Submissions do not contain files in .mp3 or .ogg format, unless they are submitted together with the included lossless files or are used for demonstration purposes in Tools and Add-ons categories.

 2.7.d SFX audio files do not contain background noise and are sliced into units.

 3. Product Marketing

 3.1.b Description text for art assets lists the number of unique assets or asset types included in your product.
 Technical details, such as the audio sample rate, bit depth, 3D model polygon count, texture/sprite dimensions, supported render pipelines and types of texture maps included for each asset are also provided.

 3.1.c All description text is formatted properly with .html tags.
 The product description is not a single block of text.
 If you are publishing using publisher.assetstore.unity3d.com, use these formatting tags to make the description easy to read and understand:

 Text in the newer version of the publisher portal (https://publisher.unity.com/) is automatically formatted and HTML tags are not required.

 3.1.d All hyperlinks are relevant and lead to active, non-malicious sites and not direct downloads.
 No hyperlinks include redirect links.

 3.1.e Description text only relates to the content of the package.
 It does not promote any other products unless they are an extension of your product, directly compatible with your product, or required for your product to function.